-openSUSE and SLES will assign a random hostname to the system during installation if not manually set.
-The random hostname starts with linux- followed by four random alphanumeric characters.
+During installation, openSUSE and SLES assign a default hostname to the system if not set manually.
+This default hostname typically starts with linux- followed by random characters.
+Changing this hostname is a simple process that can be done through the terminal.

 Steps to change hostname in openSUSE and SLES: